-Brittany has served as part of a team of attorneys who took two talcum powder cases to trial.
-In February 2016, a St. Louis, Mo., jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.
+Brittany has served as part of a team of attorneys who took three talcum powder cases to trial.
+In February 2016, a St. Louis, Missouri, jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.

 Brittany earned her undergraduate degree in December 2010, graduating from Vanderbilt University with a B.A. in Medicine, Health, and Society, and a minor in Sociology.
 She was active in the Baptist College Ministries, Delta Gamma Fraternity and Sigma Phi Lambda Christian Sorority.

-She graduated cum laude from Cumberland School of Law at Samford University in May 2014, where she was a Dean’s Scholarship recipient.
-Brittany was Copy Editor for the Cumberland Law Review and included in two publications: Brittany Norman, Case Note, State jury decision reigns supreme in determination of sufficiency of evidence for federal habeas relief.
-Cavazos v.
-Smith, 132 S. Ct.
-2 (2011), 43 CUMB.
-L. REV. 347 (2013) and Brittany Norman, Eleventh Circuit: Survey of Recent Decisions—Constitutional Law—Beason-Hammon Alabama Taxpayer and Citizen Protection Act, 43 CUMB.
-L. REV. 627 (2013).
-Brittany also was Oral Advocate on the National Moot Court Team for two years and competed in the 2013 and 2014 Cristol, Kahn, Paskay Cup Moot Court Competition and the 2013 and 2014 Duberstein Bankruptcy Moot Court Competition; was a 2012 Parham Williams Trial Competition Quarterfinalist; was a finalist in the 2012 Saad Moot Court Competition; and was President of Christian Legal Society.
+Brittany was oral advocate on the National Moot Court Team for two years and competed in the 2013 and 2014 Cristol, Kahn, Paskay Cup Moot Court Competition and the 2013 and 2014 Duberstein Bankruptcy Moot Court Competition, was a 2012 Parham Williams Trial Competition quarterfinalist, was a finalist in the 2012 Saad Moot Court Competition, and was President of the Christian Legal Society.